upkie/upkie/docs/gym-environments.md

 ## Servos {#servos-env}

 The ``UpkieServos`` environment has dictionary observation and action spaces.
-Observation dictionaries are those coming from the spine and documentation on the [Observations page](@ref observations).
+Observation dictionaries return position, velocity and torque for each servo.
 Action dictionaries specify target positions, target velocities and feedforward torque commands that are directly sent to the moteus controllers.
 Each motor controller will then apply a standard control law with feedforward torque and position-velocity feedback:

 \f[
 \begin{align*}